2025 Landscape Perennial of the Year: ‘Cat’s Meow’ catmint (Nepeta ×faassenii). Photo by Proven Winners.

 Where to plant:

 Although most prefer full sun, they won’t mind a bit of afternoon shade, especially when grown in hot climates.
-Catmint will grow in just about any type of well-drained soil.
-Wet or soggy sites can lead to root rot.
+Catmint grows easily in most soil types, including rocky or clay soils, but performs best in well-drained conditions to prevent root rot.
+For containers, use a high-quality all-purpose potting mix (Proven Winners).

 When to plant: